bulldogearthday/bulldogearthday2016.github.com/_posts/2016-03-03-fresno-state-club-booths.markdown

 thumbnail: graphs.png
 img: clubbooths.jpg
 alt: image-alt
-title: Fresno State Club Booths
+title: Vendors and Fresno State Club Booths
-subtitle: TALK GREEN WITH FRESNO STATE CLUBS.
+subtitle: Talk Green with Vendors and Fresno State Clubs.
 description: Ask how they are promoting sustainability and get involved!
 Active club membership looks great on resumes and CVs!
 category: program